 Consumers may be surprised to learn that so-called “natural flavors” can actually contain synthetic chemicals such as the solvent propylene glycol or the preservative BHA.
 Flavor extracts and ingredients derived from genetically engineered crops may also be labeled “natural,” because the FDA has not fully defined what that term means.
 (Certified organic “natural flavors” must meet more stringent guidelines and cannot include synthetic or genetically engineered ingredients.)

 The companies that make flavoring mixtures are often the same ones that make the fragrance chemicals in perfumes and cosmetics.
 EWG advocates full disclosure of fragrance ingredients and believes flavoring mixtures should be treated the same way.

 EWG considers it troubling that food companies do not fully disclose their ingredients and use vague terms like “flavors.”
 Consumers have a right to know what’s in their food.
 We are also concerned that processed food makers manipulate flavors to whet people’s appetite for unhealthy foods and encourage overeating.

 The relevant question here is how do we make sure what is hidden in products.
 Most people would try and read the listed ingredients printed on it.
 They would research each and every name used on the list as well.
-They would further investigate how our body reacts when it come in contact with each listed item.
-These research are time consuming and often not well supported because of absence of substantial data available.
-People are making collective effort for better understanding in this regard. http://www.ewg.org is a website that helps whoever is curious to know whats in any product.
+They would further investigate how our body reacts when it comes in contact with each listed item.
+These research are time-consuming and often not well supported because of the absence of substantial data available.
+People are making a collective effort for better understanding in this regard. http://www.ewg.org is a website that helps whoever is curious to know whats in any product.

 I will update this post with the everyday ideas of how we can take baby steps towards clean and healthy living.